cr3mov/writeups/intigriti0823-calculator/index.md

 ### Code inspection

-The website present itself as a math calculator where we can use trigonometric function and get the output however there are no numbers or mathematical operations such as multiplication,division,addition and subtraction
+The website present itself as a math calculator where we can use trigonometric function and get the output however there are no numbers or mathematical operations such as multiplication, division, addition and subtraction

 ```js
 (function(){